zackxzhang/gpie/README.md

 ### Coming Soon
-- example of Bayesian optimization
+- an example of Bayesian optimization
+- a brief guide on kernel characteristics and how to compose them
+- a demo of quantified Occam's razor encoded by Bayesian inference and its implication for model selection
 - Sphinx-generated documentation
-- a brief guide on kernel composition
 - ...